-- The portfolio's investment objective is to provide an after-tax total rate of return that exceeds the after-tax total return of the Bloomberg Barclays Capital Municipal 1-10 Year Index or Bloomberg Barclays Municipal Short 1-5 Year Index. - The portfolio will have a targeted duration of approximately +/-40% around the benchmark. - With the exception of Treasury, Agency debentures, pass-throughs or REMICs, no more than 5% of the portfolio may be invested in securities of a single issuer. - 15% maximum in BBB rated securities. - Securities must be rated investment grade at time of purchase.
+- The portfolio's investment objective is to provide an after-tax total rate of return that exceeds the after-tax total return of the Bloomberg Municipal 1-10 Year Index and Bloomberg Municipal 1-15 Year Index. - The portfolio will have a targeted duration of approximately +/-40% around the benchmark. - With the exception of Treasury, Agency debentures, pass-throughs or REMICs, no more than 5% of the portfolio may be invested in securities of a single issuer. - 15% maximum in BBB rated securities. - Securities must be rated investment grade at time of purchase.
 Non-rated, pre-refunded bonds fully backed by U.S. Treasury and Agency Securities are exempt from this restriction.